-Testing for Sensitive information sent via unencrypted channels (OTG-CRYPST-007)
+Testing for Sensitive information sent via unencrypted channels (OTG-CRYPST-003)

-- Information used in Authentication (e.g. Credentials, PINs, Session Ids, Tokens, Cookies…)
+- Information used in authentication (e.g. Credentials, PINs, Session identifiers, Tokens, Cookies…)

-- Information protected by Laws, Regulations or specific Organization’s Policy (e.g. Credit Cards, Customers data)
+- Information protected by laws, regulations or specific organizational policy (e.g. Credit Cards, Customers data)

-If the application transmits sensitive information via unencrypted channels - e.g. HTTP - it is a vulnerability.
-Typically it is possible to find BASIC authentication over HTTP, input password sent via HTTP and, in general, other information considered by regulations, laws or organization policy.
+If the application transmits sensitive information via unencrypted channels - e.g. HTTP - it is considered a security risk.
+Some examples are Basic authentication which sends authentication credentials in plain-text over HTTP, form based authentication credentials sent via HTTP, or plain-text transmission of any other information considered sensitive due to regulations, laws, organizational policy or application business logic.

 $ curl -kis http://example.com/restricted/ HTTP/1.1 401 Authorization Required Date: Fri, 01 Aug 2013 00:00:00 GMT WWW-Authenticate: Basic realm="Restricted Area" Accept-Ranges: bytes Vary: Accept-Encoding Content-Length: 162 Content-Type: text/html <html><head><title>401 Authorization Required</title></head> <body bgcolor=white> <h1>401 Authorization Required</h1> Invalid login credentials! </body></html>